WideKnotLabs/MORROWINDOWS/README.md

 A mystical operating system inspired by Morrowind, featuring a dark fantasy high elf aesthetic with magical apps and interactions.

+## Project Overview

+Morrowindows is a fully functional web-based operating system that brings the mystical world of Morrowind to your browser.
+It features a complete desktop environment with draggable windows, a taskbar, context menus, and six unique applications that demonstrate various web development capabilities while maintaining an immersive fantasy experience throughout.

+The project is built with modern web technologies and follows best practices for security, particularly around API key management, making it safe for deployment on platforms like GitHub Pages.

+## Key Features

+- **Complete Desktop Environment**: Fully functional OS interface with window management, taskbar, and system controls
+- **Six Unique Applications**: Each app demonstrates different web technologies and use cases
+- **Immersive Fantasy Theme**: Consistent Morrowind-inspired design throughout the entire experience
+- **Secure API Integration**: Session-based API key storage with automatic cleanup
+- **Responsive Design**: Adapts to different screen sizes and devices
+- **Modern Web Technologies**: Built with HTML5, CSS3, and JavaScript ES6+

 ## Features

 ### Core System